-Our Board of Trustees meets four times a year and are responsible for strategic oversight and monitoring of all aspects of the Society's policy and operations.
+Our Board of Trustees meets four times a year and is responsible for strategic oversight and monitoring of all aspects of the Macular Society's policy and operations.
 At least 50% of our Trustees must be visually impaired, indicated by the symbol *.

 John Dunston - Chairman